 Life is a delicate balance between the changing and the unchanging.
 The Earthkeepers believe the LEF has three parts.
 When people die, one part of their essence (the changing) returns to the Earth, to be reabsorbed into nature and become one with all life.
 Another part (power and wisdom) returns to the sacred mountains, and a third part (the unchanging) returns to the Sun.

 Earth is the receptive and nurturing principle with power to mulch and renew.
 When saluting the Earth we acknowledge our relationship with all life forms, from the trees to the fishes, the birds, and the stones, the four legged and the two legged.
 When saluting the Heavens we acknowledge our star brother and sisters, and we dedicate our healing effort to the Great Spirit, the Creator of all.

-© 2010 - Linda Jordaan & Andean Way.
+© 2010 - 2019.
 All Rights Reserved.
 No part of this website may be reproduced without the specific written consent of Linda Jordaan.
-Any distribution, republishing, copying or dissemination without prior consent from Linda Jordaan is a violation of copyright and is prohibited.
+Any distribution, republishing, copying or dissemination without prior consent from Linda Jordaan, is a violation of copyright and is prohibited.